 Windmill Farm is a rural neighborhood (based on population density) located in Armonk, New York.

-Windmill Farm real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and small apartment buildings.
+Windmill Farm real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Windmill Farm neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Armonk, the Windmill Farm neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 In addition, according to NeighborhoodScout's exclusive analysis, Windmill Farm is among the best neighborhoods for families in New York.
-In fact, this neighborhood is more family-friendly than 99.7% of neighborhoods in the entire state of New York.
+In fact, this neighborhood is more family-friendly than 99.8% of neighborhoods in the entire state of New York.
 Its combination of top public schools, low crime rates, and owner-occupied single family homes gives this area the look and feel of a "Leave It to Beaver" episode.
 Many other families also live here, making it easy to socialize and develop a strong sense of community.
 In addition, the high number of college-educated parents influences the academic success of the local schools.
 Overall, you will find all of the amenities a family needs to thrive in the Windmill Farm neighborhood.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and urban sophisticates.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for urban sophisticates and highly educated executives.

 Windmill Farm is also pretty special linguistically.
 Significantly, 1.0% of its residents five years old and above primarily speak Persian at home.
 While this may seem like a small percentage, it is higher than 97.6% of the neighborhoods in America.